PNNL-m-q/lipidimea/docs/source/project_info/citing.rst

 Citing
 =======================================
-If you would like to use ``LipidIMEA`` in published work, please include the following:
+If you would like to use ``lipidimea`` in published work, please include the following:

-* LipidIMEA, version |LipidIMEA_version| (https://github.com/PNNL-m-q/LipidIMEA, accessed MM/YYYY)
+* lipidimea, version |lipidimea_version| (https://github.com/PNNL-m-q/lipidimea, accessed MM/YYYY)